Main Content

 Note: This blog was first published on September 6, 2019, and has been updated to reflect new information and insights.

 Takeaway: Last October 2023, W3C released WCAG 2.2 as a Recommendation, which means they should be seen and implemented as web standards.
-Our web accessibility specialists at Promet Source always aim for our client websites to be compliant according to the latest recommended standards, even when clients, such as State and local government, and prospects are still looking at the previous versions.
+Our team at Promet Source always aims for our client websites to be compliant according to the latest recommended standards, even when clients, such as State and local government, and prospects are still looking at the previous versions.

 As IAAP certified CPACC Ashley Burns said: